Interpretable Reward Redistribution in Reinforcement Learning: A Causal Approach: Experiments

 \subsection{Main Results}

 Figure~\ref{fig:main_results} provides an overview of the performance comparison among the full version of our method, $\ourmethod$, an ablation version without compact representation, $\ourmethod \ \text{w/o CR}$, and the baseline methods.
-The ablation version $\ourmethod \ \text{w/o CR}$ uses all state dimensions instead of the compact representation.
+The ablation version $\ourmethod \ \text{w/o CR}$ uses all state dimensions instead of the compact representation as the input of policy model.
 For better visualization, we scale the time step axis to highlight the different converging speeds for each task.
 Our method $\ourmethod$ outperforms the baseline methods in all tasks, as shown by higher average accumulative rewards and faster convergence, especially in the tasks with high-dimensional states.
 For instance, in \emph{HalfCheetah} and \emph{Ant}, $\ourmethod$ obtains the highest average accumulative reward of $1.5 \times 10^4$ and $6.5 \times 10^3$, separately, while the baseline methods achieve the best value of $1.25 \times 10^4$ and $6 \times 10^3$, respectively.
 In the task where the agents are equipped with high-dimension states, such as \emph{HumanoidStandup} of $376$-dimension states and \emph{Ant} of $111$-dimension states, $\ourmethod$ gains significant improvement.
 Taking \emph{HumanoidStandup} as an example, $\ourmethod$ achieves a higher average accumulative reward of $2.3 \times 10^5$ at the end of the training and always demonstrates better performance at a certain time step during the training.
-The most possible explanation is that $\ourmethod$ can learn the grounded causal structure quickly and filter out the nearly useless dimensions for approximating the real reward function.
-As a further demonstration, the visualization of the learned causal structure and the related discussion can be found in Sec.~\ref{Sec:visualization}.
+The possible explanation is that $\ourmethod$ can quickly learn the grounded causal structure and filter out the nearly useless dimensions for approximating the real reward function.
+The visualization of the learned causal structure and the related discussion can be found in Sec.~\ref{Sec:visualization}.